Vasilios Tsiartas: International career

 Having played at under-16 and under-21 level, Tsiartas made his debut for men's team on 27 April 1994 in a game against Saudi Arabia.
 He managed to score 12 goals in his 70 caps with Greece including the decisive penalty against Northern Ireland which sent Greece to Euro 2004 in a match that he also captained.
 He also tallied three other crucial assists in the preliminary phase, ultimately leading all Greek players in total goal involvements as they unexpectedly finished atop their qualification group.
 During the Euro 2004 finals, the now veteran Tsiartas was primarily deployed as Greece’s main super-sub by Otto Rehhagel.
 He made four total appearances throughout the tournament, and despite never starting still managed to claim two vital assists, the most from any Greek player.
 The first came in the group stages against Spain as Tsiartas was substituted on during the second half and within minutes had set up Angelos Charisteas for the 1-1 equalizer with a clever ball behind the Spanish defense, essentially securing Greece its first ever knockout stage berth.
-His second assist of the tournament—and most iconic moment of his international career—occurred in the dying minutes of the semi-final match against the Czech Republic, where a late sub Tsiartas came on in extra time and executed the corner kick headed in by Traianos Dellas, resulting in the first and only ever silver goal at a major tournament, directly sending the Greek side to the grand final.
+His second assist of the tournament—and considered as the most iconic moment of his international career—occurred in the final minutes of the semi-final match against the Czech Republic, where Tsiartas came on in extra time and executed the corner kick headed in by Traianos Dellas, resulting in the first and only ever silver goal at a major tournament, directly sending the Greek side to the final.

 Post-playing career

-After his playing days were over, Tsiartas became a player agent.
-On 22 May 2012 he became the technical director of AEK Athens, but he was fired on 26 October due to disagreements with the management.
+After retiring, Tsiartas became a scouting agent.
+On 22 May 2012 he became the technical director of AEK Athens, but was fired on 26 October due to disagreements with the club management.

-Personal life

-Tsiartas was the first Greek player to be featured on the cover of FIFA, appearing solo on the box art of the debut Greek edition of FIFA 2000.
+Tsiartas was the first Greek player to be featured on the cover of FIFA, appearing on the box art of the debut Greek edition of FIFA 2000.